 In order to minimise the risk of you becoming infected with the coronavirus, and to ensure that we can protect our staff and other patients, we are asking all patients to follow these measures:

 - You will be tested for coronavirus about 72 hours before your treatment/procedure/operation.
 We will confirm where this will take place and when you will be told your results.

 - You must self-isolate for the period between your Covid-19 test and the date of your treatment/procedure/operation.
 This means not leaving your home for any reason, even to buy food or medicine.
 It is very important that you follow this step for your own health and the health of hospital staff and other patients.

-- If it is felt to be in your best interests, you may have been asked by your consultant to self-isolate for 14 days prior to your admission date.
+- If it is felt to be in your best interests, you may have been asked by your consultant to self-isolate for a certain number of days prior to your admission date.
 If this is the case, please only leave your home to attend your COVID-19 test.

 - You must let us know if you think you have symptoms including a high temperature, new continuous cough, or loss or change in your sense of smell or taste.
 You should also let us know if you have been in contact with someone who has tested positive for coronavirus within 14 days of your treatment/procedure/operation.
 You must also let us know if you have been contacted by the NHS Test and Trace programme, or members of your family have been contacted or displayed symptoms.

 - Your operation will not take place if you test positive for coronavirus unless it is very urgent or an emergency.

 It is important that you do not use public transport to come to the hospital for your treatment/ procedure/ operation.
 We recommend that you come in a private car or taxi.

 We have put steps in place to minimise risk to you following your treatment/procedure/operation:

 You will be tested for coronavirus every week if you need to stay in the hospital for a prolonged period after your treatment/procedure/operation.